ctruett/Checklist.vim/readme.markdown

 #### INSTALL
-Download latest checklist.vx.x.zip, extract it in your .vim directory:

-    cd ~/.vim
-    unzip /path/to/checklist.vx.x.zip

-Add the following line to your .vimrc:
+Add `Plug "ctruett/Checklist.vim"` to your .vimrc, or download and install it manually.

-    au BufNewFile,BufRead *.chklst setf chklst

 #### CONFIGURE
 If you want timestamps, add the following line to your .vimrc: